benspector3/pong-asd/README.md

 - What `if`s will there be?

 ## Visual Game Components:
-- Which will be static?
+- What are the visual game components?
+For example, in Bouncing Box, the game components were the board and the box.
-- Which will be animated?
+  - Which will be static? (the board)
-- What data will you need to model each game component?
+  - Which will be animated? (the box)
-  - Common data values needed for moving components: `x`, `y`, `velocityX`, `velocityY`
+- What data will you need to manage each game component?

 ## Events / Logic
 - What events will occur in this game? (timer events, keyboard events, clicking events?)